-Once you actually decide to do have sex, don’t expect it to be perfect and mind-blowing amazing.
-Remember this is you having sex for the very first time, and you’ll probably both be nervous and a bit confused.
-The key for it to be a successful experience is to communicate and be honest about how you feel.
-Also as much as you need him to be sensitive and understanding, you also need to assure him and calm him down.
-He most probably will be nervous and feeling pressured.
+Once you actually decide to have first time sex, don’t expect it to be perfect and mind-blowingly amazing.
+Remember, this is you having sex for the very first time, and you’ll probably both be nervous and a bit confused.
+The key to a successful experience is to communicate and be honest about how you feel.
+Also, as much as you need him to be sensitive and understanding, you also need to assure him and calm him down.
+He will probably be nervous and feel pressured.

 4. Prep the tools

-Remember that there are some things you might need while having sex for the very first time such as tissues, condoms (if you’ll be using them), lubricant, maybe a hair band.
-It’s also a good idea to leave a shirt or robe next to you, is you're still a bit shy or self-conscious when getting up.
+Remember that there are some things you might need while having sex for the very first time, such as tissues, condoms (if you’ll be using them), lubricant, and maybe a hair band.
+It’s also a good idea to leave a shirt or robe next to you if you're still a bit shy or self-conscious when getting up.

 5. Talk and foreplay

-It’s a good idea to keep lubricants on hand, as you’ll most probably need it.
-Make sure that it’s a good brand to use, preferably water-based, the more slippery the better.
-Remember to keep applying it as you progress if needed.
+It’s a good idea to keep lubricants on hand, as you’ll most likely need them.
+Make sure that it’s a good brand to use, preferably water-based; the more slippery, the better.
+Remember to keep applying it as you progress, if needed.

 7. How to reduce the pain?

-Lots of women worry about if they’ll feel pain during sex for the very first time, how painful, how long does it hurt after your first time, etc. Well, that varies totally from one woman to another.
-Some women don’t feel pain at all, others feel it like a prick of a needle, and others find it quite painful.
+Lots of women worry about whether they’ll feel pain during sex for the very first time, how painful it is, how long it lasts, whether it hurts after the first time, etc. Well, that varies totally from one woman to another.
+Some women don’t feel pain at all; others feel it like a prick of a needle; and others find it quite painful.
 But there are ways to lessen the probability of feeling pain.
-First of which, is to stay relaxed.
+The first of which is to stay relaxed.

 The more relaxed you are, the less tense your muscles will be, and the less pain you might feel.
-Go slow, rushing things to get it over with is never a good idea.
-Chose a suitable position, preferably the cowboy position, where the girl is on top.
-That way you get to control the depth and speed of the penetration.
+Go slow; rushing things to get them over with is never a good idea.
+Choose a suitable position, preferably the cowboy position, where the girl is on top.
+That way, you get to control the depth and speed of the penetration.
 If you go for the missionary position, you are both lying down with the guy on top, make sure to let him know what you need and if it’s painful.

 8. The vaginal opening

-Sometimes the vaginal opening is too small, and cannot be penetrated with the male organ right away.
-In that case, use a finger or two to stretch it a bit and then try again.
-The most important thing about having sex for the very first time is to communicate and be honest, speak your mind and don’t be shy.
-Don’t rush it, go slow, and relax your vaginal muscles.
-If it’s too painful, there is nothing wrong if you stop and just cuddle, then try again later.
+Sometimes the vaginal opening is too small and cannot be penetrated with the male organ right away.
+In that case, use a finger or two to stretch it a bit, and then try again.
+The most important thing about having sex for the very first time is to communicate, be honest, speak your mind, and don’t be shy.
+Don’t rush it; go slow and relax your vaginal muscles.
+If it’s too painful, there is nothing wrong with stopping and just cuddling, then trying again later.

 There are so many wrong ideas about bleeding when having sex for the first time.
-First of which is that you HAVE TO bleed a bit; otherwise you’re not a virgin.
+First of all, you HAVE TO bleed a bit; otherwise, you’re not a virgin.
 WRONG!
-Some women bleed a few drops the first time only, others bleed the first two or three times, and some don’t bleed at all.
+Some women bleed a few drops the first time only; others bleed the first two or three times; and some don’t bleed at all.
 Sometimes it’s only the next day that a few drops appear, which is why it’s a good idea to carry some daily pads with you for a few days after.
 It differs from one woman to another and sometimes depends on the nervousness of the woman and the hastiness of her partner.

 10. What about orgasms?

-Having sex for the very first time might leave you with a variety of emotions such as happiness, excitement, confusion and maybe a mix of them all.
-Tell your man what you need and find out what he needs too.
-Be it a cuddle, a talk, or even to be left alone, just give yourself what you need and provide it for your partner too.
+First time sex might leave you with a variety of emotions, such as happiness, excitement, confusion, and maybe a mix of them all.
+Tell your man what you need, and find out what he needs too.
+Be it a cuddle, a talk, or even being left alone, just give yourself what you need and provide it for your partner too.

 Try to follow this and remember, when it comes to sex, practice makes perfect.